codefellows-seattle-javascript-401d15/25-career-development/lab-allie/readme.md

+# Tree Data Structure - Lab 25

+### Instantiating a new Tree - Method 1
 The user can open `node` in the command line and make a sample tree by entering the following lines of code:

 ```